Machine Relations

 Week 2: Build the answer source

-• table or checklist
+• At least one comparison table or structured checklist

-• counterpoints
+• Explicit counterpoints and limitations

-• internal links to related authority pages
+• Internal links to related authority pages

 Do not write around the topic.
 Answer it.